-- New student orientation presentations by the Title IX coordinator on sexual violence prevention. - Students preparing to leave campus for medical, dental, and physician assistant rotations receive training on sexual violence prevention by the Title IX coordinator. - New employee orientation includes discrimination, harassment, and sexual violence prevention training from the Title IX coordinator. - All employees annually complete Required Employee Education, which addresses discrimination, harassment, and sexual violence prevention education.

-- ATSU Human Resources offers educational presentations on sexual violence prevention education to employees through the Still Healthy program.
+- New student orientation includes information on Title IX and sexual violence prevention. - Students preparing to leave campus for medical, dental, and other health profession clinical rotations receive information on Title IX and sexual violence prevention. - New employee orientation includes discrimination, harassment, and sexual violence prevention training. - All employees annually complete Required Employee Education, which addresses discrimination, harassment, and sexual violence prevention education. - ATSU Human Resources offers educational presentations on sexual violence prevention education to employees through the Still Healthy program.
 These programs are often livestreamed and recorded so more employees have access to them.
-Because ATSU is a health sciences institution, such events often include a focus on recognizing and responding to sexual violence and domestic violence for those involved in providing healthcare. - ATSU Student Affairs offers presentations, tabling events, and social media posts on sexual violence prevention training. - While programming occurs throughout the year, ATSU Student Affairs offers educational sessions in coordination with nationally recognized observances such as Sexual Assault Awareness Month and Domestic Violence Awareness Month. - A Behavioral Health & Wellness Resources link on the intranet portals offers access for students to make counseling appointments with ATSU behavioral health professionals. - TimelyCare is a free resource for all residential students at ATSU.
+Because ATSU is a health sciences institution, such events often include a focus on recognizing and responding to sexual violence and domestic violence for those involved in providing healthcare. - ATSU Student Affairs offers presentations, tabling events, and social media posts on sexual violence prevention training. - While programming occurs throughout the year, ATSU Student Affairs offers educational sessions in coordination with nationally recognized observances such as Sexual Assault Awareness Month and Domestic Violence Awareness Month. - A Behavioral Health & Wellness Resources link on the intranet portals offers access for students to make counseling appointments with ATSU behavioral health professionals. - Timely Care is a free resource for all residential students at ATSU.
 Visit timelycare.com/atsu or download the TimelyCare app.